Frequently Asked Questions

 Eliminating the need for a built-in high-level language source compiler significantly reduces GPU driver complexity, enabling a diversity of language front ends.

-No. You can use existing shaders with the LunarG SDK included tool glslangValidator, which creates SPIR-V shaders from equivalent GLSL or HLSL shaders.
+No. For example, you can use existing shaders with the LunarG SDK included tool glslangValidator, which creates SPIR-V shaders from equivalent GLSL or HLSL shaders.
 See the question “Are Vulkan shaders written in the same way as in OpenGL or GLSL?” elsewhere in this FAQ.

 Shader Creation Tool

 The glslangValidator creates SPIR-V shaders from equivalent GLSL and HLSL shaders.

 SPIR-V Disassembler and Assembler Tools